-- The typical type and number of visitors during school hours; - Physical access to other areas of the grounds from administration; or - Any specific identified security risks.
+- the typical type and number of visitors during schools hours; - physical access to other areas of the grounds from the Administration; or - any specific identified security risks.

-Principals may choose to have a register or electronic device for visitors to sign in, but at a minimum, all visitors to the school grounds should be required to sign in and out at administration, providing the following details:
+Principals may choose to have a register or electronic device for visitors to sign in, but at a minimum, all visitors to the school grounds should be required to sign in and out at the Administration, providing the following details:

 - Name

 - Area visiting

 - Person visiting/reason for visit

 - Contact phone number

+- Time in

-- Time in/out
+- Time out.